PostHog/posthog.com/contents/blog/best-gdpr-compliant-analytics-tools.md

 - Open source, via GPL 3.0

 ### Is Matomo GDPR compliant?
 Yes.
-Matomo offers first-party cookies by default and offers robust tools to ensure PII is anonymised.
+Matomo offers first-party cookies by default and offers robust tools to ensure personally indentifiable information (PII) is anonymised.
 Additionally, it can be deployed either on-premises, or into EU-based cloud servers.

 ## Is Google Analytics GDPR compliant?
 Google Analytics is one of the world’s most popular web analytics services, enabling millions of businesses to collect basic information about website visitors, such as pageviews, bounce rates and more.

 However, recent GDPR rulings have punished Google Analytics users for transmitting personal data outside of the EU through the tool.
-The details of these rulings are complex and continually evolving, but if your country is bound by the GDPR then continuing to use Google Analytics may now be illegal.
+The details of these rulings are complex and continually evolving, but if your country is bound by the GDPR then you need to take care in how it's configured to ensure compliance.

 Google offers plenty of [information about data privacy settings](https://support.google.com/analytics/topic/2919631?hl=en&ref_topic=1008008) to help users, but if you’re concerned about the risks of using Google Analytics then the safest solution is to use an analytics platform which keeps data on your own infrastructure.
 This ensures you can collect user data and it never has to be transmitted to other countries or shared with third parties.